 In various industrial scenarios, the flow of fluids, such as air and water, can result in great stresses and strains in structures.
 These, in turn, can cause vibrations and critical deformations in rigid bodies.

-FSI analysis can be carried out on various industrial assets.
-Some of the possible applications are:
+In addition, FSI analyses can be performed on a variety of industrial assets.
+Some of the possible applications include:

 - Analysis of the effects generated by vortices in submerged structures, such as dam gates, pipes, etc..;